autonity/docs.autonity.org/content/docs/_index.md

 - See the user-oriented guides for how to use the system:

-  - [Account Holders](/account-holders/) for how to set up an account on the network: set up the `aut` CLI command-line tool, create and fund accounts, submit transactions.
+  - [Account Holders](/account-holders/) for how to set up an account on the network: set up the Autonity CLI command-line tool, create and fund accounts, submit transactions.

   - [Staking](/delegators/) for how to delegate stake in Autonity's liquid staking model: bond and unbond stake to validators, claim staking rewards, and transfer Liquid Newton.